Battle of Jilib: Battle

+Two thirds of Jilib's population fled before the battle.
+On Saturday, 30 December, joint Ethiopian-TFG troops had reached the town of Jilib, the last major town on the road to Kismayo.
+Sheikh Ahmed urged the ICU soldiers to fight on.

 On Sunday, 31 December, fighting began in the thick mango forests near Helashid, 11 miles (18 km) to the northwest of Jilib.
 Ethiopian MiG fighters, tanks, artillery and mortars struck Islamic positions in the assault.
-Residents reported the road to Jilib was littered with remote-controlled landmines by the ICU.
+Residents reported the road to Jilib was littered with remote-controlled landmines placed by the ICU.
 TFG and Ethiopian forces also attacked Bulobaley, with mortars and rockets.

 At approximately 5:00 p.m., a heavy gun battle erupted on the outskirts of Jilib town between Islamic fighters and the Ethiopian-backed interim government troops.
 Tanks and armored vehicles were reported committed by Ethiopian forces.

 The sound of heavy artillery fire could be heard in Jamame town near Jilib, local residents said.

 Islamist commander Sheikh Yusuf Hassan said "The fighting has started.
 There are heavy losses on both sides", and added that they "are not going to surrender.
 We will fight to defend Jilib and Kismayo until we die."

 Somali Minister of Foreign Affairs Ismail Mohammed Hurreh Buba declared fighting was going well for the government, and the battles around Kismayo might take another two days.
-He asked for Somalia's coast to be watched for dhows, small boats which might come and try to rescue or reinforce the Islamists in Kismayo.
-A spokesman said that the United States Fifth Fleet's maritime task force based out of Djibouti was patrolling off the Somali coast to prevent ICU fighters from launching an "attack or to transport personnel, weapons or other material".
+He asked for Somalia's coast to be watched for dhows, small boats which might try to rescue or reinforce the Islamists.
+A spokesman said that the United States Fifth Fleet's maritime task force based out of Djibouti was patrolling the Somali coast to prevent ICU fighters from launching an "attack or to transport personnel, weapons or other material".

 During the night, artillery strikes continued, eventually forcing the ICU frontlines to falter.
 A mutiny within the ICU caused their forces to disintegrate, and abandon both Jilib and Kismayo.
 At 10 p.m., the sounds of battle died down.
 By midnight, the ICU front in Jilib had collapsed, and the ICU began to flee.
 By 2:00 a.m., they had fled from Kismayo.
 Local militiamen patrolled the streets, and looting began of former ICU property.
 They were reported to be fleeing towards Ras Kamboni island in southern Somalia, or the Kenyan border.

 As a result, the transitional government requested that Kenya seal its border with Somalia.
 According to the BBC, Kenyan armored vehicles appeared heading toward the border, though the government made no formal statements.